jjmcnelis/mcd43a1-albedo-python/README.md

 ## Inputs

-## MCD43A1
+### MCD43A1

+Two options:
-An input MCD43A1 time series in netCDF format via AppEEARS.
-Or, if you don't have convenient Python environment you can batch download the HDFs from LPDAAC data pool.
-Go to the [inventory service](https://lpdaacsvc.cr.usgs.gov/services/inventory) page and figure out the query you need to get a list of HDFs.
+1. Input MCD43A1 time series in netCDF format via [AppEEARS](https://lpdaac.usgs.gov/tools/data_access/appeears).
+Or, if you don't have convenient Python environment

-I know there to be two MODIS tiles that fully contain the state of Florida (h10v05, h10v06), so I queried random points spread apart a bit to make sure I got both tiles.
-I covered this briefly in [0_Introduction]()

-`FIND this.. i did this convert really nicely once with shell/GDAL 2.x piping. old hdds in ut115.`

-## Why?

-While some users are content to use the MODIS black sky albedo at local solar noon and the white sky albedo measures as provided in [**MCD43A3**](https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mcd43a3_v006), most researchers want to make use of the BRDF model parameters ([**MCD43A1**](https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mcd43a1_v006)) to get  black sky albedo at different illumination angles or to combine the black sky and white sky albedo as a function of optical depth to get the blue sky albedo.

-## How?

-[AppEEARS](https://lpdaac.usgs.gov/tools/data_access/appeears) is a data access at the LP DAAC that makes spatial and temporal subsets of a variety of remote sensing and model data.
-You need a NASA Earthdata account to use AppEEARS.
+2. you can batch download the HDFs from LP DAAC data pool by following the steps in [5_HDFs.ipynb](5_HDFs.ipynb).

+AppEEARS is web interface for requesting subsets from LP DAAC's data pool.
+The notebooks assume you used AppEEARS to get the subset.
+You need to sign up for a NASA Earthdata account.
+It was just convenient to have the subset come out in the shape of Florida like I wanted.

-To request a compatible subset, choose **Area Sample** from the **Extract** button in AppEEARS.
+To request a subset, choose **Area Sample** from the **Extract** button in AppEEARS.
 Click **Start a new request**.
 1. Provide a name for your sample.
 2. Choose a spatial extent by either uploading an ESRI Shapefile or GeoJSON, or by drawing a box/polygon on the map.
 3. Choose a temporal extent for the subset.